 Conclusion and Recommendations

-As governments rethink ways to improve education systems in the wake of the COVID-19 pandemic, several studies have highlighted the need for more government and donor support to public schools over private schools because the former serves a greater proportion of low-income earners.
-But the reality is that the pandemic affected all children including about one million kids educated in low-fee private schools.
-Sadly, proprietors of these schools had limited to no cash reserves to pay teachers, adopt virtual classes, or maintain school infrastructure during the closures.
-This has resulted in a loss of experienced teachers, a burgeoning learning gap and the permanent closure of the most vulnerable schools.
-As a form of emergency support, the IDP Foundation supported vulnerable schools within the Rising Schools Program through grants and interest forgiveness to open and remain reopen but their sustainability should extend beyond philanthropic actions.
+As governments rethink ways to improve education systems in the wake of the COVID-19 pandemic, several studies have highlighted the need for more government and donor support to public schools over private schools, because the former serves a greater proportion of low-income earners.
+But the reality is that the pandemic affected all children, including about one million kids educated in low-fee private schools.
+Sadly, proprietors of these schools had limited-to-no cash reserves to pay teachers, adopt virtual classes, or maintain school infrastructure during the closures.
+This has resulted in a loss of experienced teachers, a burgeoning learning gap, and the permanent closure of the most vulnerable schools.
+As a form of emergency support, the IDP Foundation supported vulnerable schools within the Rising Schools Program through grants and interest forgiveness, to open and remain open, but their sustainability should extend beyond philanthropic actions.
 To prevent a ripple effect that could seriously impact any education gains made over the last decade, government budgetary allocations and programs need to be geared towards supporting children in all school settings.
 While there are obvious challenges for the government to support every aspect of private school operations, targeted support could be adopted.
-For example, government have supported private schools with training of teachers in new curriculum implementation and provision of other technical support when these schools were regulated by the Ghana Education Service.
-Therefore, based on such past commendable effort, it will be good for government to provide more targeted support which could come in the form of dedicated funding to improve classroom ventilation, furniture, handwashing supplies and posting of trained teachers to schools severally affected by teacher attrition during the pandemic.
+For example, the government has supported private schools with training of teachers in new curriculum implementation and provision of other technical support when these schools were regulated by the Ghana Education Service.
+Therefore, based on such past commendable effort, it will be good for the government to provide more targeted support, which could come in the form of dedicated funding to improve classroom ventilation, furniture, handwashing supplies and posting of trained teachers to schools severely affected by teacher attrition during the pandemic.